defold/doc/docs/en/manuals/font.md

 ## Creating a font

-To create a font for use in Defold, simply create a new Font file by selecting *File > New > Font File* (or right click in the *Project Explorer* and create the file).
+To create a font for use in Defold, simply create a new Font file by selecting <kbd>File ▸ New ▸ Font File</kbd> (or right click in the *Project Explorer* and create the file).

 ![Create font](images/font/fonts_create.png)